johnanthonypesco/GT-Inventory/README.md

 2. Copy the .env file and then paste it.
 3. rename the pasted file to: `.env.testing`
 4. change database name in .env.testing to: `rmpoims_breeze_test`
+5. run this to create the new Testing database:
+   `php artisan migrate --env=testing`
+6. Choose yes to create new DB.
+7. run this to fill up the test database with data:
+   `php artisan migrate:fresh --seed --env=testing`
-5. Now the project is able to run:
+8. Now the project is able to run:
     ```bash
     php artisan test
     ```